 Veterinarians have a wide variety of career opportunities and deal with all types of animals.
-Job duties range from cleaning teeth and inspecting hooves to major surgery and animal euthanasia.
-In addition to an undergraduate degree, preferably in a science- or biology-related field, veterinarians must hold doctoral degrees in veterinary medicine, pass a national licensing examination and meet any other state-specific requirements for licensing or certification.
+Typical veterinarian tasks can range from cleaning teeth and inspecting hooves to major surgery and animal euthanasia.
+Veterinarians must earn a doctoral degree in veterinary medicine from an accredited veterinarian college, pass a national licensing examination, and meet any other state-specific requirements for licensing or certification.

 |Required Education||Doctor of Veterinary Medicine (D.V.M. or V.M.D.); a baccalaureate degree is usually required for admission into a vet medicine program|